heutelbeck/sapl-policy-engine/sapl-documentation/5_7_SAPLExpressions.md

 In SAPL, it is possible to receive attributes that are not contained in the authorization subscription.
 Those attributes can be provided by external PIPs and obtained through attribute finders.

-The standard attributes in SAPL are intended to gather more information with regards to a given JSON value, i.e., the subject, action, resource, environment objects in the subscription, or any other JSON value.
+The standard attributes in SAPL are intended to gather more information in regard to a given JSON value, i.e., the subject, action, resource, environment objects in the subscription, or any other JSON value.

 A standard attribute finder is called via the selection step `.<finder.name>`.
 Where `finder.name` either is a fully qualified attribute finder name or can be a shorter name if imports are used (the finder name or the library alias followed by a period `.` and the finder name).
 Any number of selection steps can be appended after such a step.